jpwhalley/GMS_Stats_Course/READING LIST.md

 ## Books

 "*Computer Age Statistical Inference*", by Bradley Efron and Trevor Hastie.
-This is [freely available](http://web.stanford.edu/~hastie/CASI/) online and covers many topics of relevance
+This is [freely available](http://web.stanford.edu/~hastie/CASI/) online and covers many topics of relevance to modern statistics.

-"*Probability Theory*" by Edwin Jaynes.
-A highly readable (and highly opinionated) story telling why we do statistics as we do.

 "*Bayesian Data Analysis*" by Gelman, Carlin, Stern, Dunson, Vehtari, and Rubin.

 "*Information Theory, Inference, and Learning Algorithms*" by David MacKay.

+"*Probability Theory*" by Edwin Jaynes.
+A highly readable (if opinionated) view of the conceptual basis of statistical inference.

 ## Recent articles